charlenetolentino/mattsnotes/301-main/reading301-01.md

      <ul>
       <li> Props are passed thorugh a component similar to function arguments</li>
       </ul>
-  1. What is the flow of props?
+  1. Who is the flow of props?
       <ul>
       <li> The flow of props in one way from parent to child</li>
       </ul>